Baptist Crozier

 Major-General Baptist Barton Crozier, CMG, DSO (17 July 1878 – 18 July 1957) was a British Army officer.

 Military career

 Crozier was commissioned into the Royal Artillery on 22 December 1898 and saw action during the Second Boer War and then the First World War.
-He fought at Givenchy on the Western Front for which he was appointed a Companion of the Distinguished Service Order.
-He then saw action in Italy for which he was appointed a Companion of the Order of St Michael and St George.
+He fought at Givenchy on the Western Front, for which he was appointed a Companion of the Distinguished Service Order (DSO).
+The citation for his DSO appeared in The London Gazette in April 1915 and reads as follows:

+He then saw action in Italy, for which he was appointed a Companion of the Order of St Michael and St George.

-He went on to be Commander, Royal Artillery for Eastern Command in February 1929 and General Officer Commanding 43rd (Wessex) Infantry Division in October 1934 before retiring in December 1938.
+He went on to be Commander, Royal Artillery for Eastern Command in February 1929 and General Officer Commanding 43rd (Wessex) Infantry Division in October 1934, before retiring in December 1938.